openboxes/openboxes/docs/api-guide/index.md

 ### Create multiple objects
-The REST API also allows you to create multiple objects at once.
+The REST API allows you to create multiple objects at once.

 If there are no errors, both objects should be created and returned.
 #### Request